jeremyfix/dcejs/README.md

 If you want to use NoMachine, you should also install the [NoMachine client](http://www.nomachine.com)

+If you want to start X11 application, on Windows, you can install [XMin](https://sourceforge.net/projects/xming/).

 ## Installing

 To install the app for your OS, please select the appropriate runnable from the releases on the [Release page](https://github.com/jeremyfix/dcejs/releases).